The page covers:

 In 1754 Cardinal Corsini opened the library to the public; his testamentary clauses prevented his heirs from selling the works of art or the books; they were donated to the Italian State in 1883 when the palace was sold; the library was incorporated into that of Accademia dei Lincei and subsequently new rooms were added to it.

 (left) Façade; (centre/right) details of its decoration, one of which shows a bee, the Barberini's heraldic symbol

-Via della Lungara was developed only at the beginning of the XVIIth century with the construction of a series of charitable institutions related to the female world: malmaritate (married women deserted by their husbands), pentite or penitenti (women who wanted to expiate their sins by conducting a life of penance), pericolanti (women in danger), condannate (former convicts) and orphans lived a sorrowful life behind the high walls of hostels and nunneries.
+Via della Lungara was developed only at the beginning of the XVIIth century by the construction of a series of charitable institutions related to the female world: malmaritate (married women deserted by their husbands), pentite or penitenti (women who wanted to expiate their sins by conducting a life of penance), pericolanti (women in danger) and condannate (former convicts) lived a sorrowful life behind the high walls of hostels and nunneries.

 (left) Entrance from Via della Lungara; (right) courtyard

 whose unadvised choice (Marriages being often made for Interest) or incompatible

 and lest such unfortunate Women should either live incontinently indeed, or give suspition of it, they are provided here with a